Chris-Tollan/Iconic-UK-Football-Stadiums/README.md

 - My mentor for continuous support, feedback and direction.
 - Code Institute for providing me with the knowledge and learning material required to complete this project.
+- My peers within the Slack Community for being there when I have needed guidance, advice and support.